 By Melissa of Meet Me at the Pyramid Stage

-Do you want to immerse yourself in almost 2000 years of history – think Romans, Vikings, and Medieval – in a just a day?
+Do you want to immerse yourself in almost 2000 years of history – think Romans, Vikings, and medieval – in just a day?
 If so, York is the perfect place to do just that.

-Next stop is the Jorvik Viking Centre.
-Travel back in time to the age of the Vikings.
-This incredible centre that is also an active archaeological site, offering interesting interactive displays about Viking life, history, and the importance of York to the Vikings.
+Travel back in time to the age of the Vikings at the Jorvik Viking Centre.
+This world-class centre is also an active archaeological site and is home to interactive displays about Viking life, history, and the importance of York to the Vikings.

 Lunchtime.
 If the sun is out, stop for lunch at any one of the cafes and restaurants along the River Ouse.

 After lunch, amble down York’s most famous laneway – The Shambles.
-Fun Fact: It provided inspiration for Diagon Alley in Harry Potter.
+Fun fact: It was an inspiration for Diagon Alley in Harry Potter.

 This 14th-century laneway is one of the best-preserved medieval streets in the world.
 From here, wander past Clifford’s Tower, the remains of York Castle built by William the Conqueror, and on to York Minster.

-Finally, to end your day in York ascend the 275 stairs of the tower to take in the spectacular views of York and beyond.
+Finally, end your day in York by ascending the 275 stairs of the tower to take in the spectacular views of York and beyond.

 By Faith of XYU And Beyond

-Bletchley Park includes the iconic code breaker huts and highlights the work of Alan Turing and his group of code-breakers who cracked the German’s Enigma code machine and helped win the war for the British and Allied troops.
+Bletchley Park, the home of the WWII code breakers, is a fascinating glimpse into the work of these heroes and of the early days of computers.
+See the iconic code breaker huts and learn more about the work of Alan Turing and his group of code-breakers who cracked the German’s Enigma code machine, instrumental in winning the war for the British and Allied troops.

 The estate comprises some 581 acres and the house on the site contained many WWII secrets whilst pretending to be a luxury getaway for some of Britain’s most brilliant minds.
 In the house are displays of the rooms just as they were used during the war and it feels like the people just left that day.

-Housing the world’s largest collection of working historic computers, the museum takes visitors through the development of computers, from the ultra-secret work done during WWII through to the personal computers we use today.
+Within the estate is the National Museum of Computing where you can try your hand at code-breaking puzzles and explore how computers have changed the world.
+Housing the world’s largest collection of working historic computers, the museum takes visitors through the development of computers, from the ultra-secret work done during WWII to the personal computers we use today.